george-hawkins/arf-drone/receiver.md

 As noted above the X8R is by far the most popular receiver for this kind of build.
 But you will also see other receivers being used and depending on your preferences you might like to use one of them instead.

-Above in some of the pictures, if you've been looking carefully, you might have noticed that the receiver is an RX8R rather than an X8R.
+If you look closely elsewhere in this guide you may notice that the receiver in some of the photos is an RX8R rather than an X8R.
 This is just because the X8R was out of stock at the particular retailer I was using.
 The RX8R is physically identical to the X8R except that instead of an RSSI port it has an RX IN port - this allows for redundancy (hence the R at the start of the name) and let's you connect up a second receiver - if the primary one fails for some reason the secondary one takes over.
 The RX8R is slightly more expensive than the X8R, has absolutely no advantages over the X8R for our setup and has the downside that RSSI isn't easily available as a port for connection to the flight controller.
 You can though open up the RX8R and run out a wire from a solder pad there that provides RSSI (for shots of the inside of the RX8R see [`rx8r.md`](rx8r.md)).

 Note: unlike the X8R the firmware for the RX8R seems to always ship with two firmware files, the EU and non-EU versions, bundled together in one zip file so, unlike the X8R, you don't have to hunt through the version history information for the latest version appropriate for your jurisdiction.